Ali-Flt/Telegram-TooLBoX/README.md

 - resolution example: `1080p`, `720p`, ...
 - start_time and end_time are in seconds.

+Send instagram links in this format:
+1. link 1

 # Donations
 Consider buying me a coffee if this helped you.